colelawrence/decipad/apps/docs/docs/quick-start/notebooks.md

 3.  **Hide Tabs from Notebooks Readers**
     Select the tab you want to hide.
 Click the dropdown next to its name.
 Choose `Hide from readers`.
 This will hide the tab for collaborators with the "Reader" role, the published view, and when the document is embedded.

-## Upload Files: Images & CSVs
+## Add Notebook Images

 ---

-1.  **Upload .CSV files**: Drag and drop your .CSV files directly into a notebook or use the slash command "/csv" on an empty paragraph.
-2.  **Upload images**: Add visual elements and context to your notebooks by dragging and dropping image files or using the slash command "/image" on an empty paragraph.
+1. To add images to your notebook, simply type "/image" in an empty paragraph and select "Image" from the menu that appears.
+This will open the image uploader.

+2. From there, you have several options:
+   - Upload an image directly from your computer.
+   - Paste a link to an image from the web.
+   - Select GIFs from Giphy, Unsplash images, or generate AI images.